Murchison Murders: Investigation and trial

-Besides his novel The Sands of Windee, Upfield wrote a book about the real-life case entitled The Murchison Murders.
+In media

-In 1993, author Terry Walker wrote a book Murder on the Rabbit-Proof Fence documenting the case.
+Upfield's novel The Sands of Windee (1931) featured the method for hiding a murder.
+He later wrote a book about the events related to Rowles' actions, including his being charged and convicted of murder, in his novel The Murchison Murders.

-Telemovie: 3 Acts of Murder
+In 1993, author Terry Walker wrote Murder on the Rabbit-Proof Fence, documenting the case.

-In June 2009, the Australian Broadcasting Corporation produced a telemovie based on the Murchison Murders, starring Robert Menzies as Upfield and Luke Ford as Snowy.
-3 Acts of Murder was directed by filmmaker Rowan Woods.
+In June 2009, the Australian Broadcasting Corporation produced a telemovie, 3 Acts of Murder, based on the Murchison Murders, starring Robert Menzies as Upfield and Luke Ford as Snowy Rowles.
+It was directed by filmmaker Rowan Woods.